 Besides the IG page, we’re letting you know that we offer authentication services.
 While we’re trying to make these guides as easy to understand as possible, we understand sometimes time is a constraint.

-If you want our opinion over a specific pair or your money is stuck with the bank/eBay/PayPal, as a result of getting scammed with fakes, we’re likely able to help.
+If you want our opinion on a specific pair or your money is stuck with the bank/eBay/PayPal, as a result of getting scammed with fakes, we’re likely able to help.

 Moving on to the front of the shoe, we’ll have a deeper look at the perforations/holes found on the toe box.